ericauld/cutlass/media/docs/cute/0z_tma_tensors.md

 # Introduction to TMA instructions

+EA: Also from Hopper Tuning Guide:

+> TMA has several advantages:
+>
+> - Avoids using registers for moving data between the different memory spaces.
+>
+> - Avoids using SM instructions for moving data: a single thread can issue large
+>   data movement instructions to the TMA unit.
+The whole block can then continue
+>   working on other instructions while the data is in flight and only wait for
+>   the data to be consumed when actually necessary.
+>
+> - Enables users to write warp specialized codes, where specific warps specialize
+>   on data movement between the different memory spaces while other warps only
+>   work on local data within the SM."

+EA: Why is that latter one enabled by TMA?
+I don't understand the logical connection.
+Maybe a better way to think about it is that it's enabled by the /asynchronous barrier/.
+(Note abar's have been around since Ampere, but atbar's are new in Hopper.)

 The Tensor Memory Accelerator (TMA) is a set of instructions for copying possibly multidimensional arrays between global and shared memory.
 TMA was introduced in the Hopper architecture.
 A single TMA instruction can copy an